rnmag/Replication-Reports/README.md

 # Replicaton Reports

-These reports were prepared for a workshop in the private sector, and include introductory material on regression models and a replication of a study using logit models.
+Prepared for a team workshop in the private sector, includes introductory material on regression models and a application of logit.

 ## Model and hypothesis
 ![Model](https://github.com/rnmag/Replication-Reports/blob/main/model.png?raw=true)